ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ## the dqn rebuild

 This is the third major iteration of DQN I've built in energy_py.
 Each iteration is a complete rewrite.
+I find it a luxury to write something from scratch, and believe that iteration is the only way progress .
+I'm proud of how far I've come, and of how poor my first implementation looks to me today!

 > If you are not embarrassed by the first version of your product, you've launched too late - Reid Hoffman

 > I know you don’t hit it on the first generation, don’t think you hit it on the second, on the third generation maybe, on the fourth & fifth, that is when we start talking -  Linus Torvalds

-I'm quite proud of how far I've come, and of how poor my first implementation looks to me today.

 [version 1](https://github.com/ADGEfficiency/energy_py/tree/d21c3832e9116cba00891361e6777b8b896f9b78)
 - built in Keras